Bay Cities Chapter of the 99s – 2023 Scholarships

 - Applicants must be at least 16 years of age by April 16, 2023.

-- Applicants must hold a current medical certificate, and a student pilot certificate or PPL.
+- Applicants must hold a current medical certificate.

-- Student pilots must have logged at least five hours of flight time with a flight instructor within the last 6 months.
+- Student pilot applicants must be eligible for a private pilot or sport pilot license within the USA, must have a fully processed student pilot certificate, and must have at least five hours of flight time with a flight instructor within the last six months.

 - Applicants do not need to be a member of the 99s.